-Learn how Manhattan went from a small company in Manhattan Beach, CA to a global-leader in supply chain commerce, trusted by the biggest brands worldwide.
+Learn how Manhattan went from a small company in Manhattan Beach, CA, to a global-leader in supply chain commerce, trusted by the biggest brands worldwide.

 In 1990, five technology experts were hired by clothing retailer Jockey as part of a larger project to install an ERP (Enterprise Resource Planning) system.
-While working together, the five noticed gaps in Jockey’s ability to ship its goods to larger retailers.
+Whilst working together, the five noticed gaps in Jockey’s ability to ship its goods to larger retailers.

 An observation that sparked a new idea.

 They decided to start their own company and designed a new packaged Warehouse Management System (WMS) that would empower manufacturers to comply with the complex shipping and labeling requirements of large retailers.
 Perhaps most importantly, this WMS would also be upgradeable, with access to constant innovation that adapted to its customer’s present and future supply chain needs.
 They named their new company Manhattan Associates, a reference to their initial location in Manhattan Beach, California.